by Andrija Savic, DesignRush' Director of Tech Client Relationships

 The platform is described as “serverless” which means that you don’t have to worry about hosting – Wix handles that.

-One of our focal areas in the research I mentioned were web and software development companies.
+One of our focal areas in the research I mentioned were web and custom software development companies.

 When asked if they’d noticed a drop in demand for any of their services, most of our respondents said “custom software,” including website development services – something they believed to be a temporary dip due to smaller budgets and shorter timeframes during the crisis.